Casvt/MIND/CONTRIBUTING.md

 1. Compatible with python 3.7 .
 2. Tabs (4 space size) are used for indentation.
-3. Type hints are used as much as possible, avoiding importing functions or classes from other files _just_ for the type hinting.
+3. Use type hints as much as possible, though don't if it requires importing extra functions or classes (except for the `typing` library).
 4. Each function in the backend needs a doc string describing the function, what the inputs are, what errors could be raised from within the function and what the output is.
 5. Each function in the `api.py` file should have a doc string describing the api endpoint.
 For the formatting, look at the doc strings of the other functions in the file.
 6. The imports need to be sorted (the extension `isort` is used in VS Code).